weibeld/terraform-aws-kubeadm/examples/ex3-cluster-in-dedicated-vpc/README.md

 # Example: cluster in dedicated VPC

-This example shows how to create a Kubernetes cluster in a dedicated VPC that is created with the [network submodule](https://github.com/weibeld/terraform-aw-kubeadm/tree/master/modules/network) as part of the configuration.
+This example shows how to create a cluster in a dedicated VPC created with the [network submodule](https://github.com/weibeld/terraform-aw-kubeadm/tree/master/modules/network).

 ## Description